BMohammed7/BatteryManagementSystem/README.md

 ## Running the Script

-From the project root, run:
+From the src folder, run:

 ```bash
 python Main.py